When, exactly, is the best time to invest in commercial solar? Is there a benefit for businesses to wait?

 Sunsetting Financial Incentives Further Benefit System Costs

 Like Germany and other countries that provided financial incentives to stimulate renewable energy investment, the United States federal government also rolled out a limited-term tax credit opportunity for businesses going solar.
-The Investment Tax Credit (ITC) provides businesses with a 26% dollar-for-dollar tax credit on the total system cost for solar installations committed to in 2020.
-These tax credits will become far less lucrative in the near term, winding down to 22% in 2021, and decreasing even further to 10% in 2022.
+The Investment Tax Credit (ITC) provides businesses with a 26% dollar-for-dollar tax credit on the total system cost for solar installations committed to before the end of 2022.
+These tax credits will become far less lucrative in the near term, winding down to 22% in 2023, and decreasing even further to 10% in 2024.

 Thus, the answer to why solar has gained such rapid popularity: a perfect window of opportunity now exists for businesses to take advantage of high-quality, low-cost materials and very lucrative financial incentives that also include accelerated depreciation benefits.
 When adding to this equation the fact that solar locks in a very low levelized cost of electricity (net cost per kilowatt hour after investment costs are considered) for a span of three decades, businesses are coming to an exciting realization that generating even a portion of their own power onsite with solar provides sustained cost-savings benefits over purchasing the equivalent amount of power from their utility.

 Of course, and perhaps especially, the environmental sustainability benefits and the related marketing opportunities have made the investment a win-win for both long-term cost mitigation and enhanced employee/customer relations and brand building efforts.